L-Kiska/TMD-Research/README.md

 # TMDs

-Both presentations created by Lauren Kiska
+These are presentations on the use of Transition Metal Dichalcogenides for use in semiconductors.
+Presentations created by Lauren Kiska.

 For the ppt file, view the internal ppt notes for more information on each slide